oniani/bloomit/README.md

 # bloomit

-Concurrent, Efficient, and Scalable Bloom Filters in Golang
+Concurrent, Efficient, and Scalable Bloom Filters in Go

 ## License